devfep/SpoDeezy/README.md

 [![SpoDeezy Screen Shot][SpoDeezy-homepage-screenshot]](https://github.com/devfep/SpoDeezy)

 SpoDeezy is a fullstack web application that allows you to sync your playlists from Spotify Music to Spotify.
-As an add-on, you get to backup you playlists for ease of porting to Deezer (other streaming platforms).
+As an add-on, you get to backup you playlists for ease of porting to Deezer (other streaming platforms in future plans).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>